dmrlobo2002/Schedule-a-Doc/README.md

 1. In the terminal, run `go mod tidy`
 2. In the terminal, run `go build main.go`
 3. In the terminal, run `go run main.go`
-4. The Golang backend should now be running
+4. The Golang backend should now be running (Make sure that there are no other processes running on port 6001)

 ### Instructions for Running the Frontend - Frontend Directory